rohany/rohany.github.io/src/content/blog/legate-blog.md

 # Acknowledgments

-I'd like to thank ... for feedback and comments on this post.
+I'd like to thank Mike Bauer and Shriram Janardhan for feedback and comments on this post.